-Accounting for Retirement Benefits in the 2018/19 Statement of Accounts has resulted in a pension liability of £2,283m compared to £2,077m in 2017/18.
-The increase in the liability is due to the actuarial losses arising from changes in the financial assumptions and accounting for the potential impact of:
+Accounting for Retirement Benefits in the 2019/20 Statement of Accounts has resulted in a pension liability of £2,295m compared to £2,283m in 2018/19.
+The increase in the liability is due to the actuarial losses arising from changes in the financial assumptions, lower than expected investment returns offset by changes to demographic assumptions and experience gains following the full revaluation of the Local Government Scheme.